 Get more bang for your buck during your upcoming tri by addressing these rookie mistakes triathletes make during training

-This year we celebrate 17 years of swim-bike-run fun at the 17th Annual Rookie Tri on May 3, 2020.
-We have seen just about everything you can think of in those 17 years, but we still see athletes make the same mistakes time and time again.
+Since our start in 2004, we have seen just about everything you can think of but we still see athletes make the same mistakes time and time again.
 Don’t let these mistakes get in your way of making progress on your training journey.
 Use this list to avoid the most common training mistakes made by triathletes to help your future race mornings go off without a hitch!

 1. Selecting the Wrong Race